CGS & CML Reference¶

 Validation: CGS validate rejects (a) action with neither provides nor output, and (b) side_effect with missing or whitespace-only description.

-Multiple query capabilities per entity (primary vs named)¶
+Multiple query capabilities per entity (disambiguation)¶

-| Capability shape | CLI position | Example |
+| Capability shape | Resolution hint |

-| No required params (or only optional filters) | entity query --flags (primary) |
+| No required params (or only optional filters) | Often the default list capability for the entity |

 Required params but no role: scope |